Leading the Way

 - Managers are often part of a larger team that works together for a venue, location, or event

-- Managers are usually responsible for one specific area of operation such as food concession sales, merchandise sales, inside house management (ushering, ticket-taking, hospitality seating, cleanup), box office and ticket sales, outside line management, stage management, special events, or warehouse operations
+- Managers are usually responsible for one specific area of operation such as food concession sales, merchandise sales, house management (ushering, ticket-taking, hospitality seating, cleanup), box office and ticket sales, line management, stage management, special events, or warehouse operations

 - Managers often train and coordinate volunteers assigned to their area during the festival